txus/funes/README.md

 Funes is in no way coupled to `prismatic/schema`.
-The namespace that generates schemas is `funes.schema`, and it's just 100 lines of code describing a compilear from Funes' internal AST to Schema, but it should be equally trivial to compile to `clojure.spec`.
+The namespace that generates schemas is `funes.schema`, and it's just 100 lines of code describing a compiler from Funes' internal AST to Schema, but it should be equally trivial to compile to `clojure.spec`.
 I'd like to to that soon, but feel free to give it a go if you'd like!